josefsbreakfast/Polaris-Protocol/Disruption_Kit/🏮_AntiContainment_Clauses/🪷_narrative_reclamation.md

 ## 🏮 Footer

-*Narrative Reclamation* is an anti-containment clause of the Polaris Protocol.
+*🪷 Narrative Reclamation* is an anti-containment clause of the Polaris Protocol.
 It asserts survivor authorship against ghosting, flattening, and contractual silence, ensuring stories are reclaimed and retold in survivor voice.

 > 📡 Cross-references: